AOTA Fellowship Program

 The Keck Medical Center of USC is comprised of Keck Hospital of USC, USC Norris Cancer Hospital, USC Care Medical Group Inc., and affiliated satellites throughout the community.
 Clinical faculty members from the USC Chan Division of Occupational Science and Occupational Therapy currently practice throughout the hospitals and clinics of Keck Medical Center of USC, providing cutting-edge quality care to patients, in addition to top of the line education for students and fellows.

 The Keck Medical Center of USC Physical Rehabilitation Fellowship Program is an exclusive program designed to create expert clinicians and transformative leaders who impact healthcare delivery, policy, education, and research to meet society’s needs.
-The KMC USC Fellowship Program is a dual program in which students enrolled in the USC post-professional Doctorate in Occupational Therapy (OTD) program concurrently participate in the KMC USC AOTA Fellowship Program.
+The KMC USC Fellowship Program is a dual program in which some students enrolled in the USC post-professional Doctorate in Occupational Therapy (OTD) program concurrently participate in the KMC USC AOTA Fellowship Program.
 The purpose of this concurrent programming is to foster the development of expertise in the clinical setting for additional emphasis on the acquisition of expertise in clinical processes and skills through exposure to and participation in highly dynamic, complex and challenging practice settings.

 This Fellowship program is offered in a variety of locations across Keck Medical Center of USC, spanning the continuum of care: